marninox/messageU/README.md

-# MessageU - End-to-End Encrypted Messaging System
+# MessageU - End-to-End Encrypted Messaging System - by Illy Marnin

 A secure client-server messaging application with end-to-end encryption.
+**developed over MAC (but all .py/.cpp/.h files available to be compiled on any system) **requests 151 and 152 from the manu happens automatically in my system, therefore not needed to be manulay pressed by the client

 ## Features